ropensci/GLMMcosinor/README.md

 #> To cite package 'GLMMcosinor' in publications use:
 #>
 #>   Parsons R, Jayasinghe O, White N, Rawashdeh O (2024). _GLMMcosinor:
-#>   Fit a Cosinor Model Using a Generalised Mixed Modelling Framework_.
+#>   Fit a Cosinor Model Using a Generalized Mixed Modeling Framework_.
 R
 #>   package version 0.2.0.9000, https://docs.ropensci.org/GLMMcosinor/,
 #>   <https://github.com/ropensci/GLMMcosinor>.
 #>
 #> A BibTeX entry for LaTeX users is
 #>
 #>   @Manual{,
-#>     title = {GLMMcosinor: Fit a Cosinor Model Using a Generalised Mixed Modelling
+#>     title = {GLMMcosinor: Fit a Cosinor Model Using a Generalized Mixed Modeling
 #> Framework},
 #>     author = {Rex Parsons and Oliver Jayasinghe and Nicole White and Oliver Rawashdeh},
 #>     year = {2024},